 It can take up to three months to process your application, depending on your council and whether you need further assessment.
 Ask them how long it’s likely to take.

 If you have a terminal illness, your application may be fast-tracked.

 If you’re turned down

 Your council should tell you why you’re not eligible.
 You can ask them to reconsider their decision if you think they haven’t taken into account some important information.
-You can also reapply if your mobility problems become more serious.
+You can also reapply if your disability or health condition becomes more serious.